Colonial-Dev/inkjet/README.md

 ## Features

 - Language grammars are linked into the executable as C functions - no need to load anything at runtime!
 - Pluggable formatters.
-Inkjet includes formatters for HTML (either with class names or inline styles), and you can write your own if needed.
+Inkjet includes a formatter for HTML, and you can write your own if needed.
 - Highlight into a new `String` or a `std::io::Writer`, depending on your use case.
 - Specify languages explicitly (from an `enum`) or look them up using a token like `"rs"` or `"rust"`.
 - ~~Extremely cursed `build.rs`~~